Podcasts have grown in recent years, quickly becoming the nation’s latest on-demand service for new, exciting and relevant content.

 However if you’re yet convinced, there’s another reason why you should tune into the Women’s Prize podcast.

-Kate says, “If you’re an aspiring writer, there’s plenty to help you on the podcast.
-There’s advice woven throughout the episodes.
+Kate says, "If you're an aspiring writer (opens in new tab), there's plenty to help you on the podcast.
+There's advice woven throughout the episodes.
 Storytelling is hardwired into our DNA, from the very first time people got together they were hardwired to read and write.

 "Our podcast celebrates that - and the voices of tomorrow, whether you're 18 or 88.
 We want to inspire people from all backgrounds, so more people can get their voice out there."